Richardaeld/DND_Into_The_Abyss/README.md

-# Welcome to DM_Tool!
+# Welcome to DM Tool!
+## Introduction
-This project is designed to be a Dungeon Master’s cheat sheet for DND 5e.
-The original idea was to help a Dungeon Master (DM) keep track of player spells and have access to various tables with a few clicks of a mouse.
+This project is designed to be a Dungeon Master’s (DM) cheat sheet for Dungeons and Dragons (DND) 5th edition (5e).
+The original idea was to help a DM quickly reference spells and have access to various tables with as few clicks as possible, thus keeping the game moving forward.

-Every experienced DM knows a player that had to play a caster however they are always woefully unprepared for every session and cannot remember what their own spells do, require, etc….
-This app was created with those players in mind!
-With a few clicks, any player can quickly and efficiently look up what their spells do from a phone, tablet, or pc.

-Currently, this app provides a wealth of spells, dice rolls, and some quick reference tables for a DM to help ease the need for looking up materials during a session.
+With over 380 spells and growing, DND's 5th version is a cornucopia of spell casting information.
+Much more than a single person can easily keep up with.
+This application is designed for any DM that forgot to note exactly what a spell does, needs, or how it functions.
+Detailed information is provided for every spell and all spells can be looked up by level.

+Multiple extra tables are provided for DM’s including Wild Magic, Magic Items, and Success at Cost tables.
+Not all tables are Rules As Written (RAW) and are simply there to change the flow and keep the game interesting.
+One of these extra tables, Dice, is for quick rolls or for strange/rare rolls including D50, D100, or D400.

+## Technical Introduction
+This project is a PERN (PostgreSQL, Express.js, React.js, Node.js) stack and has a sister deployment for its RESTful API.
+The RESTful API can be found at (https://github.com/Richardaeld/dm_tool_api) and does not require tokens for get requests currently, however this may change in the future.

+# UX
+## User Stories
+### Common Users
++ I want to look up a spell
++ I want to roll a virtual die
++ I want to roll on a wild magic table
+ ### Admin
++ I want to add a spell
++ I want to look up all spells
++ I want to edit a spell
++ I want to delete a spell
+## Design Choices
+### Page body
+### Interation
+###Outputs

+## Wireframes and Live Application
+### Wire Frames

+### Live Application
 ![DM Tool responsiveness](dm_tool.jpg)
+## Scalability

+# Technology used
++ HTML - Skeleton frame of the application.
++ CSS - Beautifies the skeleton (HTML).
++ JavaScript - Allows for user interaction and dynamic function on the application.
+This also allows all the backend functions to work because of the runtime application Node.js.
++ Node.js – Runtime application that allows JS to be used outside of a browser.
++ PostgreSQL – Relational Database used.
++ Express.js – Backend web framework used with Node.js for server framework.
++ Knex.js – ORM (object-relational mapper) used to make SQL queries easier and faster to write.

+# Testing
+# Bugs and Other Problems
-# Future
+# Deployment
-## Addition I
+## GitHub
-This application is still in development and will be receiving a full backend server with RESTful API system to allow for adding, editing, and removing spells and tables.

-## Addition II
+## Heroku
-With a fully functional API in place the ability to create accounts, add characters and allow the tracking of player resource will be added.

-# Technology
+# Tools and Credits
-The project is made using React, Node.js, JavaScript, HTML, CSS, and Bootstrap.
+## Tools
+## Credits